 Then, too, individuals experience a huge swing in sperm output.
 Endocrinologist Alvin Paulsen, of the University of Washington in Seattle, charted the output of one fertile male over a 120-week period and found that sperm production swung from a low of two million per milliliter to a high of 170 million.

-The Possible Effects of Climate Change on Fertility
+The Possible Effects Of Climate Change

 Dr. Bruce Dunphy, a reproductive endocrinologist at the Foothills Hospital and the University of Calgary, notes that sperm production also appears to go through seasonal variation – dropping particularly in summer months.
 “It could be that increased exposure to ultraviolet radiation, or sun light, cuts sperm count.
 And if ultraviolet radiation is increasing, then that could account for the drop in sperm concentration in the population.”